Speak FM

 Police in Gulu City are investigating a suspected murder that sparked violent mob unrest in the early hours of Sunday morning along Cemetery Road in the city centre.

-Police suspect the victim was affiliated with a group of errant youths commonly known as “Aguu.”
+Police suspect the victim was affiliated with a group of unruly youths commonly known as “Aguu.”

-ASP Mudong said shortly after the stabbing, individuals believed to be associates of the deceased regrouped and returned to the scene, where they allegedly assaulted the chapati vendor and several nearby residents, vandalised shops, and set multiple structures ablaze.
+ASP Mudong said that shortly after the stabbing, individuals believed to be associates of the deceased regrouped and returned to the scene, where they allegedly assaulted the chapati vendor and several nearby residents, vandalised shops, and set multiple structures on fire.

-Fire and Rescue Services later responded and managed to extinguish the fire before it spread to neighbouring buildings.
+Fire and Rescue Services later responded and managed to extinguish the flames before they spread to neighbouring buildings.

 Several people injured during the violence were rushed to Gulu Regional Referral Hospital for treatment.